Kava-Labs/kava/docs/core/proto-docs.md

-<a name="kava.community.v1beta1.CommunityPoolCDPWithdrawCollateralProposal"></a>
+<a name="kava.community.v1beta1.CommunityCDPWithdrawCollateralProposal"></a>

-### CommunityPoolCDPWithdrawCollateralProposal
+### CommunityCDPWithdrawCollateralProposal
-CommunityPoolCDPWithdrawCollateralProposal withdraws cdp collateral owned by the community module This proposal exists primarily to allow committees to withdraw community module cdp collateral.
+CommunityCDPWithdrawCollateralProposal withdraws cdp collateral owned by the community module This proposal exists primarily to allow committees to withdraw community module cdp collateral.